Ralph Waldo Emerson’s son, Edward Waldo Emerson, opens his account of the Saturday Club with the following:

 The Parker House was established by a Maine farm boy, Harvey D. Parker, who in 1832 bought his favorite café for $432, renaming it after himself.
 Though he had come to Boston with less than a dollar to his name, by the early 1850s, he had earned enough money to buy the nearby Mico Mansion, a boarding house, and have it demolished.
 The hotel was built in its place, and today is the oldest in the country.
 Aside from its long literary history, it has also hosted famous performers—including Sarah Bernhardt, Joan Crawford, James Dean, Judy Garland, Yo-Yo Ma, and Stevie Nicks—politicians—such as Ulysses S. Grant, John F. Kennedy, and Franklin Delano Roosevelt—and baseball players, including Babe Ruth.
-Activist Malcolm X and Vietnamese revolutionary Ho Chi Minh worked in the restaurant.
+Activist Malcolm X and Vietnamese revolutionary Ho Chi Minh worked in the restaurant and bake shop, respectively.

 Today, the hotel’s long history has given rise to rumors of hauntings.
 Even Oliver Wendell Holmes appeared to comment in his poem, “At the Saturday Club”:

 Such guests!
 What famous names its record boasts,

 Whose owners wander in the mob of ghosts!